Parabolic Kazhdan-Laumon and the Kloosterman Fourier Transform for Quadric Cones: The Construction of the Non-Abelian Fourier Transform

-3) when $P =B$, a Borel, we expect that $J$, when restricted to $M = T$, should be analogous to those normalizing factors that are described in Braverman-Kazhdan \cite{BKIV} (since, in the case $P= B$, we have $[P,P] = U(P)$).
-Moreover, we hope that, even in the general case, $J$, will have at least some kinship with the normalizing factors described in \cite{BKIV} for the ``degenerate" case of $G/[P,P]$.
+At the level of functions we desire $J: \overline{M} \to \C$ such that: 1) $J$ is $\textrm{Ad}$-$M$ invariant, 2) $J$ depends upon an additive character $\psi$, and 3) when $P =B$, a Borel, we expect that $J$, at least when restricted to $M = T$, should be analogous to those normalizing factors that appear in Braverman-Kazhdan \cite{BKIV} (since, in the case $P= B$, we have $[P,P] = U(P)$).
+Moreover, we hope that, even in the general case, $J$ will have at least some kinship with the normalizing factors described in \cite{BKIV} for the ``degenerate" case of $G/[P,P]$.

-We will therefore closely analyze the normalized intertwining operators of Braverman-Kazhdan as constructed in \cite{BKIV}.
-In this setting $G$ is a reductive group over a local field $F$; $P$ and $Q$ are two parabolics subgroups containing the fixed Levi $M$ (such that both have Levi quotient $M$).
-We let $\mathcal{O}$ denote the ring of integers of $F$.
-Braverman-Kazhdan construct a normalized intertwiner: